Pang Tsz Kin

-Pang Tsz Kin (彭梓鍵; born 16 December 1986) is a former Hong Kong professional footballer who played as a goalkeeper.
+Pang Tsz Kin (彭梓鍵; born 16 December 1986) is a Hong Kong former professional footballer who played as a goalkeeper.
+He is currently the goalkeeping coach of Hong Kong Premier League club Tai Po.

 Club career

-Pang played for Tai Po, Happy Valley, Yuen Long and Dream Metro Gallery.

 Tai Po

-He started his career at Wofoo Tai Po FC, staying at the club for 4 seasons.
+Pang started his career at Tai Po, staying at the club for 4 seasons.

 Happy Valley

-He then signed for Happy Valley for the 2013–14 Hong Kong First Division League.
+Pang then signed for Happy Valley for the 2013–14 Hong Kong First Division League.

 Yuen Long

-After a season with Happy Valley, Pang signed for Yuen Long FC.
+After a season with Happy Valley, Pang signed for Yuen Long.

 Metro Gallery

-In 2015, he signed for Metro Gallery.
+In 2015, Pang signed for Metro Gallery.

 Yuen Long

-He returned to the club after 2 years.
+Pang returned to Yuen Long after 2 years.

 Lee Man

 On 17 July 2018, Pang was announced as a Lee Man player ahead of the 2018–19 season.
 He made his competitive debut on 30 September 2018 against Hoi King with a win and a clean sheet.

 International career

-Pang was part of the Hong Kong squad where they took part in the 2017 Guangdong–Hong Kong Cup on 1 and 4 January 2017.
+Pang was part of the Hong Kong squad that took part in the 2017 Guangdong–Hong Kong Cup on 1 and 4 January 2017.